mongodb/specifications/source/retryable-writes/retryable-writes.rst

      listed above, but with an error message containing the substring "not master" or "node is recovering"

+   - a server response with a write concern error meeting the above criteria

    The criteria for retryable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
 See `What do the additional error codes mean?`_ for the reasoning behind these